 - Rent Jungle is a searchable database of active apartment and rental listings.

 Because parking on campus is costly and limited, consider neighborhoods within walking or biking distance to the UW or neighborhoods with good bus service to campus.
 That way you can take advantage of theU-PASS program.
-Lastly, if you have additional questions about off-campus housing we encourage you to visit us at the LWB Center.
+Lastly, if you have additional questions about off-campus housing we encourage you to visit us at the LWB Office.

 Office of Minority Affairs & Diversity Office